-(NCAA Division III) (13 intercollegiate sports) (Men’s: baseball, basketball, cross country, lacrosse, soccer, volleyball; Women’s: softball, basketball, cross country, lacrosse, soccer, volleyball, field hockey) Mascot: Raiders Colors: Blue, Grey
+NCAA Division III – 13 intercollegiate sports; Men’s: baseball, basketball, cross country, lacrosse, soccer, volleyball; Women’s: basketball, cross country, field hockey, lacrosse, soccer, softball, volleyball; Mascot: Raiders, Colors: Blue, Grey

 B.S.
-Biology, concentrations in:, Allied Health, Environmental Science, Biology, B.A.
-Biology Education
+Biology, concentrations in Allied Health, Environmental Science, and Combined Biology

 B.A.
 Biology Education, B.A.
 English Education, B.A.
 Mathematics Education, B.A.
 Modern Language Education, B.A.
+Secondary Education, B.A.
 Social Studies Education

 HISTORY, LAW, AND, POLITICAL SCIENCE

 B.S.
 Criminal Justice, B.A.
 Global Studies, B.A.
-History, B.A.
-Political Science, B.A.
-Social Studies Education
+History, B.S.
+Homeland and International Security Studies, B.A.
+Political Science